 In the crusher this is accomplished by designing the pitman as a skeleton member, first to provide the necessary strength for tension — and with stiffness against overturning thrust provided for by deep integral webs.

 The pitman is designed with only four large-cap bolts, and the pitman cap is ribbed for proper distribution of the load to these bolts.
 The pitman is swung on the eccentric shaft which is supported by removable, water-cooled bearings on the frame.

-LOW JAW CRUSHER TOGGLE REPLACEMENT COST
+TOGGLE REPLACEMENT COST